docQodly/docs/docs/cloud/getStarted.md

 ## Environments and services

-For each application, the [Qodly Server](../concepts/platform.md#qodly-server) is deployed across three distinct instances, referred to as environments:
+For each application (except the SandBox), the [Qodly Server](../concepts/platform.md#qodly-server) can be deployed across several instances, referred to as **environments**.
+You can create as many environments as necessary, depending on your needs.

+Environments usually match the main steps or states of an application and you can enable services related to each state.
+For example, you can create three environments:

-- **Development**: This environment is ideal for developers to create, design, and enhance their Qodly applications.
+- **Development**: for developers to create, design, and enhance their Qodly applications.
-- **Staging**: In this environment, developers, product managers, or quality teams can thoroughly test application features in a configuration that closely simulates the production environment.
+- **Staging**: developers, product managers, or quality teams can thoroughly test application features in a configuration that closely simulates the production environment.
-- **Production**: The production environment is where users can access and utilize your finalized application.
+- **Production**: where users can access and utilize your finalized application.

-Each environment offers a unique set of services:
+Each environment could offer the following set of services:

 ||Development|Staging|Production|
 |---|---|---|---|